 Note: This master class will be held Immediately following The Camden International Film Festival, a 2-minute drive from campus.

 The class will consider conceptualization, development, research, how to focus the story and structure, scripted and non-scripted storytelling, ethics, interviewing as relationship, how to balance multiple stories, and much more.
-You will also go deep into the dynamics of launching and financing a project: crafting a pitch and logline, synopses, treatments, key production elements, budgeting, and identifying funding resources and distribution opportunities.
+We will also consider the dynamics of launching and financing a project: crafting a pitch and log line, synopses, treatments, key production elements, budgeting, and identifying funding resources and distribution opportunities.
 Work by the instructor and other documentarians will be analyzed.

 Meet your instructor, Jason Kohn: